What Is Social Security Disability Insurance (SSDI)?

 How can I apply for SSDI benefits?

-Applying for Social Security Disability Insurance is not difficult.
+Applying for Social Security benefits is not difficult.
 You can apply online, over the phone at 1-800-772-1213, or make an appointment to apply in person at your local Social Security Office.

-Before you submit your claim, however, it is paramount you have any available documentation.
-Not having the proper documentation to submit will delay your claim and is the most common cause of denial.
+Before you submit your claim, however, it is paramount you have all of the necessary information for the application, including your medical provider’s contact information and a list of your medications.
+Not having the proper documentation to submit will delay your claim and lack of consistent medical treatment is one of the most common causes of denial.

 What can I expect from the SSDI appeals process?